 It is difficult to estimate how long the proceedings will take.
 Under Article 12.8 of the WTO's Understanding on rules and procedures governing the settlement of disputes (DSU), ‘the period in which the panel shall conduct its examination, from the date that the composition and terms of reference of the panel have been agreed upon until the date the final report is issued to the parties to the dispute, shall, as a general rule, not exceed six months'.

 However, in practice, this timetable is rarely met.
 For example, a WTO analysis updated to 30 September 2011, showed the average period from panel composition to provision of the final report to parties to be 10 months and 26 days, with the shortest period being 4 months and 17 days and the longest being 53 months and 28 days.
 Examples include EC - Asbestos (15 months and 25 days), Mexico - Taxes on Soft Drinks (11 months and 20 days) and Brazil - Retreaded Tyres (13 months and 7 days).
-The panel has advised that it will not issue its report until at least the first half of 2016.
+The panel has advised that it will not issue its report before the end of 2016.

 If a party appeals the panel's findings, the matter will be considered by the WTO's Appellate Body.
 Under Article 17.5 of the DSU, the period from notification of a decision to appeal to the circulation of the Appellate Body's report should not exceed 90 days.